dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Obosh, the Preypiercer<https://cards.scryfall.io/border_crop/front/4/5/451507de-9c42-43ee-b9ba-1f69e9aa29d2.jpg?1591228450|https://scryfall.com/card/iko/228/obosh-the-preypiercer?utm_source=api>`
    Companion — Your starting deck contains only cards with odd mana values and land cards.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    If a source you control with an odd mana value would deal damage to a permanent or player, it deals double that damage to that permanent or player instead.